Aanirudhh/Wave_Demo/README.md

 all four added: the plasma mess you see
 ```

-this `v` value if clamped to a [1 to 255] and gets its pixel colour and this is thrown on the monitor using `StretchDIBits`
+this `v` value is clamped to a [1 to 255] value and gets its pixel colour and this is thrown onto the monitor using `StretchDIBits`

 this is done for all the pixels in the 2-nested for loop  and the pixel's colour gets assigned for each passing time `t`
 simulating the animation